Table of Contents

 Study 1: Impact of Red and Blue Light Exposure on Cortisol and Sleep-Related Hormones.

-The study suggests red light may be used to maintain alertness at night without disrupting levels of natural hormones, including melatonin and cortisol.
-That means red light is likely a safer and healthier option for nighttime lighting than blue light, especially for individuals who want to stay alert without affecting their sleep cycle or increasing stress hormones.
+Conclusion: The study suggests red light may be used to maintain alertness at night without disrupting natural hormone levels, making it a safer and healthier option for nighttime lighting than blue light.

 Study 2: Effects of Red Light Therapy on Sleep, Mood, Cortisol, and Melatonin Regulation.

-Consistent red light therapy for a few weeks improved sleep, mood, and endocrine balance in participants.
-It is a safe and effective way of managing stress and sleep disorders without the use of medication.
-These findings lend credence to the hypothesis that PBM could be a useful adjunct for overall health.
+Conclusion: Consistent red light therapy improved sleep, mood, and endocrine balance.
+It is a safe and effective way of managing stress and sleep disorders without medication.

 Choosing the Right Red Light Therapy Device for Cortisol Support